tj/n/README.md

 Use `n` to access cached versions (already downloaded) without internet available.

     n --offline 12

+Remove the cache version after installing using `--cleanup`.
+This is particularly useful for a one-shot install, like in a docker container.

+    curl -fsSL https://raw.githubusercontent.com/tj/n/master/bin/n | bash -s install --cleanup lts

+The `--download` option can be used in two ways, to download a version into cache but not make active:

+    n --download lts

+or to download a possibly missing version for  `n run`, `n exec`, and `n which`:

+    n --download run 18.3 my-script.js

 Display diagnostics to help resolve problems: